arashmilani/rinty/README.md

 | UPLOAD_HANDLER_SECRET_KEY      | Secret key to your selected upload handler |

-First we will create a Docker image for Rinty.
-To so so run the command below in the project directory:
+Then create a Docker image for Rinty.
+To do so run the command below in the project directory:

 ````bash
 $ docker build -t rinty .
 ````

-Now we can create a container using the image created in previous step.
-Running our image with `-d` runs the container in detached mode, leaving the container running in the background.
+Now create a container using the image created in previous step.
+Using `-d` argument runs the container in detached mode, leaving the container running in the background (That's desired mode for a backup tool like Rinty).

 ````bash
 $ docker run --env-file ./.env -d rinty